awsdocs/amazon-opensearch-service-developer-guide/doc_source/rollup.md

 ### Step 3: Specify schedules<a name="rollup-example-3"></a>

-Specify a schedule to roll up your indices as it’s being ingested\.
+Specify a schedule to roll up your indexes as it’s being ingested\.
 The index rollup job is enabled by default\.

 ### Step 4: Review and create<a name="rollup-example-4"></a>